rhitabratakarar/CustomLinuxSetup/setupEnv.md

 Change Wallpaper:
 1. Install `feh` for the respective distribution.
 2. Open the terminal and type `feh --bg-fill <path-to-image-file>` where path to image file is the location of the file.

+Change GTK theme and Icon theme:
+1. Checkout this [repo](https://github.com/TheGreatMcPain/gruvbox-material-gtk) for gtk theme.
+2. Checkout this [repo](https://github.com/numixproject/numix-icon-theme-circle) for icon theme.
+3. Install `lxappearance` and change to the respective themes.